Code-Institute-Submissions/ucd-milestoneproject/README.md

 The user story of the fan who wants the band to perform at their event achieved the intended outcome.
 They can fill in the contact form at the bottom of the page.
 If you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
 The 'required' attribute has been added to the 'name,' 'email,' and 'event description' fields, so if those fields are not filled in, the form will not submit.
 If all field are valid, the page will reload.

 I believe my project allows the user to achieve their goals in an easy, straightforward and pleasant way.
 On different screen sizes and browsers, the project looks good.
-I removed some text and images from the mobile screen size and from certain tablet sizes to make things look more attractive and less condensed.
+I removed some text and images from the mobile screen size and from tablet sizes to make things look more attractive and less condensed for the user.

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.